Jordan Anderson Racing: Car No. 32 history

-In 2024, the part-time entry was co-fielded by Peterson Racing Group who competes regularly in the Trans-Am Series.
+In 2024, the No. 32 part-time entry was co-fielded by Peterson Racing Group who competes regularly in the Trans-Am Series.
 Anderson would run the superspeedway races, and Austin Green would race road courses.
 Sage Karam, and Ryan Vargas would race various oval courses.
 Green would score three top-ten finishes at the 2024 Focused Health 250 (COTA) and Zip Buy Now, Pay Later 250.

 The team would debut the 2025 season with owner Jordan Anderson behind the wheel for the second year in a row, followed by multiple appearances by Austin Green for the second year in a row.
 On April 10, 2025, British driver Katherine Legge announced that she would be in the car for multiple races, confirming a week later it would be a total of seven races.
+Rajah Caruth would drive the No. 32 at Dover and Daytona.
+Andrew Patterson would make his NASCAR Xfinity Series debut at Charlotte Roval in the No. 32 car.
+He failed to qualify for the race.